New and emerging drugs in state crime lab evidence: Quarter 2 & 3 2025

 Quarterly data provided by the Forensic Laboratory Services Bureau are used to identify drugs that appear to be increasing in law enforcement seizures in the 2 most recent quarters.
 (Data are preliminary and will change.
 For more on the data, see the details at the end of the page).
 We show significant increases in crime lab submissions associated with a given county (or the whole state) testing positive for a given drug.
 We define a “significant increase” or jump as a quarterly count more than twice as large as seen in the average quarter over the prior 3 years.
 We focus mainly on notable increases versus overall trends.

-Emerging drugs in the fourth quarter of 2024
+Emerging drugs in the third quarter of 2025

 Preliminary data.
 Data source: Forensic Laboratory Services Bureau, Washington State Patrol